thenriq/thenriq-code-institute_project3/README.md

-# BOOKS CATALOG SHOPPING SYSTEM
+# Books Catalog Shopping System

 Books Catalog Shopping System is a Python virtual book store, which runs on Heroku mock terminal.